franquitt/intellisite_challenge/README.md

 This is a project that solves the challenge of intellisite for the fullstack position.
 It consists of:

-- A container with node and express as a HTTP API and CLI.
-Also this api has a swagger-ui endpoint
+* A container with node and express:
+  - HTTP API for anomalies and users
+  - CLI
+  - Swagger-ui endpoint
-- A container with node-red as a frontend
+* A container with node-red as a frontend
-- A container with MongoDB
+* A container with MongoDB
-- Docker and docker-compose
+* Docker and docker-compose

 The description of the challenge is in the folder **requirements**.